 Scholarships

-The University of Leeds has more than 14,400 international students from 137 nations, making it a wonderfully global campus.
-You’ll have several chances to develop your helpful abilities and have access to career events and support.
-Just enroll in the course of your choice and show Leeds your potential!
+The University of Leeds has more than 14,400 international students from 137 countries, making it a global campus.
+You will have opportunities to build practical and transferable skills and benefit from careers events and advice.
+Explore the course that best matches your goals and show Leeds your potential!

-We hope this article will encourage you to enroll in one of the UK’s elite universities.
-Also, make sure to check out our Study in the UK and the Available Courses in the United Kingdom for more details on how and what to study in this European country!
+We hope this article encourages you to apply to one of the UK’s leading universities.
+Also, make sure to check out our Study in the UK and Available Courses in Europe pages for more details on how and what to study in the United Kingdom.

 About the Author: Hyun Lee